|Module code||NSA 3632|

 Armed with these valuable insights and contemporary skills you will enhance your mentoring practice and career prospects for the future.

-Taught by experienced practitioners and lecturers at our London campus, this course will support and challenge you to enhance your mentoring practice through exploration of the following subjects:
+Taught by experienced practitioners and lecturers, this course will support and challenge you to enhance your mentoring practice through exploration of the following subjects:

 Day two: Self-directed study day